Demonstration of low impact tractor cultivation in a regenerative farm model to increase production using equipment sharing on multiple farms

 Onions - due to start in 2025

-The implements and equipment allowed for increased time spent with family and down time.
-Our limited labor resources were not strained and for the first time ever, we were able to keep up on the to-do list and get everything done in a timely manner, even with the expansion projects.
+2024-The implements and equipment allowed for increased time spent with family and downtime.
+Our limited labor resources were not strained, and for the first time, we were able to keep up with the to-do list and get everything done on time, even with the expansion projects.

 Educational & Outreach Activities